deprekate/genotate/README.md

 gene layout:
 ![](https://github.com/deprekate/genotate/blob/main/src/genes.png)

-The predictions.gb file can then be loaded using the File>Read An Entry menu, and the predictions will be overlaid as black/grey single codon CDS features in the gene layout
+The predictions.gb file can then be loaded using the 'File>Read An Entry' menu, and the predictions will be overlaid as black/grey single codon CDS features in the gene layout
 window:
 ![](https://github.com/deprekate/genotate/blob/main/src/predictions.png)